mautic/mautic-documentation/pages/14.builders/docs.en.md

   * save your images in the assets folder
   * Save your MJML in the html folder as email.mjml.twig AND email.html.twig
-  * use the base.html.twig and message.html.twig files from the basic template or make your changes there
+  * Use the base.html.twig and message.html.twig files from the basic theme or make your changes there
   * save your config.json as described above
   * create a thumbnail (around 400px wide, 600px high)
   * zip the contents of the folder